Reynolds-Alberta Museum - About the Museum

 Board Room, Assembly Rooms, East Hall, Recognition Hall and administration offices.

-Cruisers Café: Wholesome and delicious foods prepared by Chef Brendan Mitchell, open daily from 10 a.m. to 5 p.m.
+Cruisers Café: Wholesome and delicious foods prepared by Chef Brendan Mitchell, now closed for the winter season.

 Grounds: Include beautifully landscaped lawns, picnic areas and agricultural fields.

 Aviation Display Hangar: 1,830 sq. m; Canada's Aviation Hall of Fame